UCCS-CS4300-5300/Group5-fall2024/README.md

 **ADDED**
    - installed requests and updates requirements.txt
    - Random Words API in order to fetch a random word in Spanish as well as its English translation.
 Also supports Dutch, French, Chinese, Japanese, and Turkish
-   - word_of_the_day.html and the ability to redirect to this page from the navbar
+   - `word_of_the_day.html` and the ability to redirect to this page from the navbar

 **UPDATED**
-   - views.py to handle user input for word of the day as well as word generation & translation
+   - `views.py` to handle user input for word of the day as well as word generation & translation
-   - urls.py to include paths for word of the day
+   - `urls.py` to include paths for word of the day
-   - the base template to display the word of the day icon.
+   - `base_template.html` to display the word of the day icon.
 Currently appears at all times for testing

 ### Quiz Templates - Christopher Romo

 **ADDED**
    - quiz url (linked to play button), quiz_correct url, quiz_incorrect url, quiz_recap url
    - quiz view (linked to play button), quiz_correct view, quiz_incorrect view, quiz_recap view
-   - quiz_question.html (linked to play button), quiz_correct.html, quiz_incorrect.html, quiz_recap.html
+   - `quiz_question.html` (linked to play button), `quiz_correct.html`, `quiz_incorrect.html`, `quiz_recap.html`
-   - splash screen block in base.html
+   - splash screen block in `base_template.html`
-   - navbar block in base.html
+   - navbar block in `base_template.html`
-   - new general navbar in base.html
+   - new general navbar in `base_template.html`

 **UPDATED**
    - "static/images/", "static/styles.css" to: "static/home/images/", "static/home/css/styles.css"
    - all {% static %} tags to match new file heirarchy
-   - all <style></style> tags hav been moved to styles.css
+   - all <style></style> tags hav been moved to `styles.css`
-   - splash screen functionality is now in splash screen block in index.html
+   - splash screen functionality is now in splash screen block in `index.html`
-   - navbar in navbar block in index.html
+   - navbar in navbar block in `index.html`

 ---
 ## Sprint 2 (10/29/2024)

 ### Quiz Logic Bug Fixing - Darion Badillo

+**UPDATED**
+   - Adjusted AI prompting and AI logic overall
+      - Combined both functions into one function
+      - Parsing logic/regex updated
+      - AI now gives more than just questions. (sentences, phrases, questions, words, etc)
+      - Also generates title and description
+   - Fixed Next Quiz logic.
+The button becomes active only when a quiz is generated or not completed
+   - Added attributes to the Quiz model for tracking
+      - is_completed: boolean
+      - score: int
+   - Fixed quiz_recap view to work correctly (reset score and start quiz again or finalize score and return to `index.html`)

 ### Account Streaks - Andrew Douangprachanh

+**ADDED**
+   - django-apscheduler: Enables scheduling of tasks to run at specified times
+      - Updated requirements.txt to include this new package
+      - Package link
+   - `scheduler.py`: Contains code to initiate the background process that resets streaks
+      - Schedules a daily midnight job to reset streak information
+      - If the server is shut off and it is turned on the next day, it force runs the reset streak function
+   - `tasks.py`: The only task in this file is the one that contains the logic to reset streak information for users.
+Executes every day at midnight
+   - a new model called LastStreakReset to record the last streak reset time, accommodating server downtime

+**UPDATED**
+   - the Member model to hold streak information such as if they have completed a quiz for the day and the current streak count
+   - Updated the home page view to display user streak data when logged in
+   - `index.html` to display the streak count when it is greater than 0
+   - `apps.py`: Added code to start scheduler.py to run whenever the app starts
+   - `tests.py`: Added new tests to ensure that the streak reset function works properly and adjusts the database as needed

 ### Testing & Project Management - Irving Reyes Bravo

+**ADDED**
+   - UserRegistrationLogin to check if a user is able to have their information successfully stored in the system & then log in
+   - UserLogoutTest to see is a user can log out
+   - UserFailSafe to see if a logged in user will be redirected back to the home page if they try to access the register link
+   - QuizTests to verify that the quiz is generated correctly with the expected attributes and completed by the logged-in user
+   -ResetStreakTests to verify that daily streak implementation properly resets
+   - WordOfTheDay to check if a user can access the word of the day
+   - SetLanguageTest to see if user can select a language to learn

+**UPDATED**
+   - Zenhub for this sprint

 ### Language Implementation - Naomi Rodriguez

 **ADDED**